fjudith/katacoda-scenarios/hyperledger-sawtooth-install/a9_verify-system-meets-hardware-requirements/step1.md

 htop
 ```

-> **Notice**: As the network is under load, the CPUs are not under significant load and total memory consumtion is under 500MB
+> **Notice**: As the network is processing transactions, the CPUs are under 1% load and RAM consumtion is under 500MB.